Latin America economic news summary

 The peso has tumbled close to 5% this month to its weakest in more than a year, largely because of a stronger dollar.
 The central bank said “domestic factors” also weakened the currency.
 Mexican policymakers said the peso could be further hurt by uncertainty about Mexico’s presidential election on 1 July, as well the renegotiation of NAFTA.

-Mexico's industrial production in March was steady year on year and also stable from the previous month, the state statistical agency (INEGI) said on 11 May.
+Mexico's industrial production in March was steady year on year and also stable from the previous month, INEGI said on 11 May.

-Statistical agency (INEGI) expects the Mexico's economy grew by 1.1% in the first quarter from the fourth, it said on 30 April.
-Year on year, GDP likely grew by 2.4%.

-Mexican vinyls producer Mexichem reported on 25 April a Q1 net income of $79m, up 52% from $52m from the same time last year because of higher sales.
-First-quarter sales were $1.76bn, up 27% from $1.39bn from the same time last year.